A Guide to Project Management Fundamentals

 Approaches can range from simple to feature-rich and automated.
 Below are some approaches you may choose to consider:

-- A well-organised and maintained filing system on a computer is inexpensive and is suitabl if it's maintained and the admin controls the flow of documnts.
+- A well-organised and maintained filing system on a computer is inexpensive and is suitable if it's maintained and the admin controls the flow of documents.
 Cross-referencing and version control aren’t easy to do in this approach.

 - Utilising a project management software can store and tag information electronically for quick reference and retrieval.